Projects in The Gambia

 Agriculture

-Agriculture Volunteers recommend the best agricultural practices adapted for the local climate, available resources and culture they serve in.
-They help farmers learn to manage their fields and forests in a sustainable manner, supporting community members that take leadership roles, with the goal that improvements outlast the Volunteer’s term of service.
-They teach permagarden and composting techniques, encourage improved chicken management, and the development of apiary projects.
-They also work to combat some of The Gambia’s more pressing environmental concerns, such as erosion and deforestation with the development of tree nurseries, and the importance of reforestation to combat climate change.
+Agriculture Volunteers recommend the best agricultural practices adapted for the local environment, available resources, and culture they serve in.
+Volunteers partner with farmers in a variety of ways, principally acting as a resource for their communities around sustainable gardening and agroforestry practices.
+Additionally, Volunteers seek to support community members that are taking on leadership roles, attempting to enhance gropu/kaffoo governance, keep financial and production records, and pursuing other endeavors.
+Interventions are made with the goal that improvements outlast each Volunteer’s term of service.
+They can teach botanic/organic pesticide and composting techniques, encourage improved poultry management, and assist in the development of apiary projects, depending on the needs of their community.
+They also work to combat some of The Gambia’s most pressing environmental concerns, such as erosion, and deforestation with the development of tree nurseries and outgrowing/plantings at scale.

 Education

-Peace Corps works in close partnership with the Ministry of Basic and Secondary Education to place Volunteers as teacher trainers throughout The Gambia, to focus on building the capacity of Gambian teachers.
+Peace Corps works in close partnership with the Ministry of Basic and Secondary Education to place Volunteers as teacher trainers throughout The Gambia to focus on strengthening the capacity of Gambian teachers in lower basic schools.

-Volunteers work in rural schools to promote improved teaching methods, concentrating on English language proficiency and literacy.
-Volunteers observe and evaluate Gambian lessons plans, demonstrate new teaching methods and lesson plans, advise teachers how to create student-centered classrooms, and encourage positive classroom management skills.
-Volunteers also partner with teachers to develop teaching and learning aids, assist in the organization and use of libraries, encourage the use of resource centers to acquire technological resources, and help organize extracurricular clubs for balanced child development.
+Volunteers work mainly in rural schools to promote improved teaching methods, concentrating on English language proficiency, literacy, and numeracy.
+Volunteers observe and share feedback on lessons plans, demonstrate new teaching methods and lesson plans, work with or collaborate with teachers on how to create student-centered classrooms, and encourage positive classroom management skills.
+Volunteers also partner with teachers to develop teaching and learning aids, assist in the organization and use of libraries, encourage the use of resource centers to acquire technological resources, and help organize extracurricular clubs for balanced childhood development.
 Volunteers organize and arrange for educators to attend workshops and trainings throughout the country, increasing their ability to provide a comprehensive educational environment to all students.

 Health